In This Corner of the World (film): Plot

-In 1945, the U.S. begins air raids on the Japanese mainland; in Kure, U.S. naval airplanes heavily attack warships and its naval facilities.
-In addition to the death of her brother Yōichi, Suzu loses her niece and her right hand when a time-delayed bomb detonates close to them.
-The guilt Suzu feels over the death of her niece couple with the loss of the hand she used to draw and paint sends Suzu into a depression.
+In 1945, the Americans begin air raids on the Japanese mainland; in Kure, US Navy aircraft bomb the port.
+In addition to the death of her brother Yōichi, Suzu loses her right hand and Harumi is killed when a time-delayed bomb detonates close to them.
+After becoming depressed, Suzu decides to return to the safety of her hometown but her departure is delayed due to a doctor's appointment.

-As her depression worsens, Suzu debates returning to the safety of her hometown in Hiroshima City in time for the summer festival; when she is unable to see a doctor, she decides to stay an extra week in Kure.
 That morning, Suzu and Keiko notice a bizarre light, followed by a sudden quake.
 The radio doesn't work and then the family sees a towering cloud in the direction of Hiroshima City.
-They soon learn that a new, devastating bomb has fallen on Hiroshima City, killing countless citizens.
+They soon learn that a new, devastating bomb has fallen on Hiroshima, killing countless citizens.
 For a while, Suzu is unable to get information about her hometown.

-A few days later, in a radio address, the Emperor of Japan announces the end of the War by declaring surrender to the Allied Powers.
+A few days later, in a radio address, the Emperor of Japan announces the end of the War.
 Suzu, having grown accustomed to the single-minded focus of keeping the family alive, is forced to accept the reality of her losses and falls into despair.
-U.S. occupation forces, no longer the enemy, come to Kure and provide food.
+American forces then arrive and occupy Kure, providing food to the local population.
 Suzu visits her grandmother Ito's family house in Kusatsu, a rural town to the west of Hiroshima and out of the affected area, to see her sister Sumi, the only survivor of Suzu's family.
-Sumi informs her of the fate of their parents: their mother had left for supplies and is presumed to be one of the 70,000 people who were killed instantly by the initial blast and shock wave while their father died a few months later after falling ill and succumbing to possible radiation poisoning.
-Sumi herself has fallen seriously ill from the radiation left behind by the fallout.
-Shusaku returns and meets with Suzu.
+Sumi informs her of the fate of their parents: their mother had left for supplies and is presumed to have been killed instantly by the bomb's initial blast and shock wave while their father died a few months later after falling ill and succumbing to possible radiation poisoning.
+Sumi herself has fallen seriously ill from the radiation.
+Shusaku returns and reunites with Suzu.
 They come across an orphaned girl and adopt her.
 Suzu regains her passion for life slowly, with the courage and affection of her friends and family.
 As the credits roll, their adopted daughter is shown growing up in the Hojo residence, sewing clothes, aided by Suzu in post-war Japan.